iExecBlockchainComputing/iexec-sdk/README.md

 ## These dapps are built on the top of iexec SDK

 - [Price feed DOracle](https://price-feed-doracle.iex.ec/): a decentralized price oracle for your favorite cryptos.
-- [Not safe for work](https://nsfw.app.iex.ec/): find if a picture is safe for work using an AI trained model protected by iExec TEE.

 ## How to use ?